How to Choose the Best Interactive Display for Business?

 3.6 Embedded Email Application, A “Must Have” Feature!

-Sharing by email is a unique feature within the Meetboard interactive whiteboard app based on the consideration of different meeting scenarios occurring all the time, like Internet/Wi-Fi connection problems, privacy and security issues, etc.
+Sharing by email is a unique feature within the Meetboard Whiteboard App based on the consideration of different meeting scenarios occurring all the time, like Internet/Wi-Fi connection problems, privacy and security issues, etc.

 While many displays can share annotated contents by saving files to a connected USB or cloud drive, AG Neovo’s Meetboard goes on the extra step.
 One of the biggest problems in meeting room scenarios is USB connectivity, with access to storage devices prohibited due to security issues and virus concerns.
 So, how can you save files and take them with you?